-Alexandra 'Ola' Smialek
+Alexandra (Ola) Smialek

 Ph.D.
-Student in Regional Planning
+Candidate in Regional Planning

-Ola is a Ph.D. student with research interests that relate to economic development and the representation of culture and heritage in local communities.
+Ola is a Ph.D. candidate with research interests that relate to the cultural economy - particularly the authentic integration of local cultural assets within economic development strategies as a tool for preservation, social connection, and economic growth.
 She earned a Bachelor of Science in Regional Planning from Westfield State University and Master of Regional Planning here at UMass, Amherst.
 Her undergraduate thesis was focused on access to transportation for working class women in Springfield, MA.
 During her masters, she worked as a Research Assistant in the Center for Economic Development and completed a thesis studying the cultural representation of the Polish immigrant community in Westfield, MA.

-- Teaching Assistant: Intro. to Geographic Information Systems – (Spring 2018/Spring 2019)
+Teaching Assistant: Intro. to Geographic Information Systems (Spring 2018, Spring 2019, Spring 2020, Spring 2021)

-- Research Assistant: Landscape Architecture and Regional Planning Department – (Fall 2018)
+Research Assistant: Landscape Architecture and Regional Planning Department (Fall 2018)

-- Research Assistant: Center for Economic Development (Fall 2015 – Spring 2016)
+Research Assistant: Center for Economic Development (Fall 2015, Spring 2016)